RPD-OBI1/Crime_SPC/README.md

 - Set working directory for project
 - Run scripts

-If you already have R on your machine and have or can install the tidyverse package and the gridExtra package you can skip ahead to an appropriate section.
+If you already have R-3.6.0 or greater on your machine and have or can install the tidyverse package and the gridExtra package you can skip ahead to an appropriate section.